HR-Williams/ParksLookup.Solution/README.md

 ## Known Bugs/Future Improvements

-I would like to change the schema and and more parameters in the get route to make for more user friendly queries.
+I would like to change the schema and add more parameters in the get method to make for more user friendly queries.

 ## Support and Contact Details